panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ## 6. Conclusion

-`useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components. `callback` argument is a function to put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.
+`useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components. `callback` argument is a function where to put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.

-`useEffect(callback, dependencies)` invokes the `callback` after initial mounting, and on later renderings, if any value inside `dependencies` has changed.
+`useEffect(callback, dependencies)` invokes the `callback` after initial rendering (mounting), and on later renderings, if any value inside `dependencies` has changed.

 The next step to mastering `useEffect()` is to understand and avoid [the infinite loop pitfall](/react-useeffect-infinite-loop/).

 *Still have questions about `useEffect()` hook?
-Ask in the comments below!*
+Write a comment below!*